All Episodes

 If I have bad thoughts, I feel guilty.

-And, you know, it's it's just one of those things, but I've never looked at that guilt as necessarily a bad thing because often it informs me that maybe I'm wrong.
+And, you know, it's just one of those things, but I've never looked at that guilt as necessarily a bad thing because often it informs me that maybe I'm wrong.

-The hardest words for people to say is I'm wrong.
+The hardest words for people to say is, I'm wrong.

 I'm sorry.